What is the Online Teaching and Learning Graduate Certificate (OTLGC)?

 - Already be admitted to the NMSU Graduate School or in the process of being admitted.
 Please visit Graduate Admissions to learn more and apply online.

-For individuals applying to the OTL certificate program, prepare an answer (in at least 750 words) to the following questions before you begin the application.
+It is recommended that you prepare an answer (in at least 200-500 words) to the following questions before you begin the application.
 Individuals applying to take OTL courses do not need to complete the essay.

 - Why are you taking the class or program?